Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/03-beamforming/Module_08_Linux_SW_Application/README.md

 ### Reset AI Engine

 The host application can reset and reload the AIE array whenever required.
 To do this, XRT must be built into the PetaLinux build.
-In the host application, you can use the following API to reset the AI Engine with the `xrtResetAIEArray` function:
+In the host application, use the following API to reset the AI Engine with the `xrtResetAIEArray` function:

 ```C++
  auto dhdl   = xrtDeviceOpen(0);